 You may also find our page about supporting children with autism useful.

 It's important that children with special educational needs are identified early so they can get the support they need.
 The Early years resource pack (PDF) from Paediatric Occupational Therapy Services will help you to understand the role of an occupational therapist in early years settings and how to make referrals.
 It also includes charts of how to identify difficulties and suggests activities to encourage children's development.

 Grants and funding

-If you work in a day nursery, pre-school, extended day pre-school or nursery unit of an independent school, we offer an inclusion grant to help with the extra staff time and resources some children need.
-And we may be able to offer you discretionary funding to give children with more complex needs 1:1 support in your setting, speak to your early years improvement advisor to find out more.
+If you work in a day nursery, pre school, extended day pre school or nursery unit of an independent school, we offer an inclusion grant to help with the extra staff time and resources some children need.
+And we may be able to offer you discretionary funding (Word) to give children with more complex needs 1:1 support in your setting, speak to your SEND Advisor to find out more.